Events Hero Image

 Suicide Bridge Restaurant | Visit Dorchester

 With our many waterways and a long history with the seafood history, Dorchester is known for its fresh blue crab, oysters, and fish from local waters.
 Not to mention local produce such as sweet corn and tomatoes.
 You’ll find crab cakes, crab balls, crab dip, and crab everything on many Dorchester County restaurant menus.
 Or go for the authentic Maryland experience of tearing into hardshell crabs.
 It takes longer, but it’s worth it!
 For hard-shell crabs, head to Suicide Bridge Restaurant, Ocean Odyssey Crab House & Seafood Restaurant, or join a Choptank Riverboats crab feast cruise (advance reservations required).
+And spring launches the season to eat soft crabs!
 Oysters are also on the menu in many restaurants – our locally farmed oysters means they’re available all year long.

 And yes, we’ve got locally crafted beverages, too.
 Spend the afternoon at Layton’s Chance Vineyard & Winery – the Mid-Atlantic’s first craft winery – located on a farm that’s been in the Layton family since 1948.
 Stroll through the vineyard and farmland, relax on a rocker with one of their 20 wines while the kids let loose in their outdoor play area.
 More of a beer drinker?
 Founded by Cambridge locals, RAR Brewing creates beers that have become loved nationwide.
 Stop by their taproom in Downtown Cambridge, where they also offer an eatery (Chessie Burger) with food truck-driven fast food; LabRaRtory, with specialty cocktails in a lounge-like atmosphere; and the Dive Club, a delight for the senses that makes you feel you’ve just stepped aboard Captain Bernard’s old ship.